-BNL was founded in 1947 by the Atomic Energy Commission (AEC), which was a predecessor to the present DOE.
+BNL was founded in 1947 by the Atomic Energy Commission (AEC), a predecessor to the present DOE.
 AEC provided the initial funding for BNL's research into peaceful uses of the atom.
 The objective was to promote basic research in the physical, chemical, biological, and engineering aspects of the atomic sciences.
 The result was the creation of a regional laboratory to design, construct, and operate large scientific machines that individual institutions could not afford to develop on their own.

-Although BNL no longer operates any research reactors, the Laboratory's first major scientific facility was the Brookhaven Graphite Research Reactor (BGRR), which was the first peace-time reactor to be constructed in the United States following World War II.
+Although BNL no longer operates any research reactors, the Laboratory's first major scientific facility was the Brookhaven Graphite Research Reactor (BGRR), which was the first reactor to be constructed in the United States following World War II.
 The reactor's primary mission was to produce neutrons for scientific experimentation in the fields of medicine, biology, chemistry, physics, and nuclear technology.
 The BGRR operated from 1950 to 1968 and is currently being decommissioned and will be dismantled.
 The BGRR will undergo long-term routine inspection and surveillance when decommissioning is complete.

 The BGRR's research capacity was replaced and surpassed in 1965 by the High Flux Beam Reactor (HFBR).
 The HFBR was used solely for scientific research and provided neutrons for experiments in materials science, chemistry, biology, and physics.
 For more than 30 years, the HFBR was one of the premier neutron beam reactors in the world.
 In 1997, workers discovered that a leak in the HFBR spent fuel storage pool had been releasing tritium to the groundwater (see Chapter 7 for further details).
 In November 1999, the Secretary of Energy decided that the HFBR would be permanently shut down.
-Since that time, actions have taken place to prepare the HFBR for permanent decontamination and dismantling.
-A proposed plan and schedule for its decommissioning has been presented for public comment.
-All spent fuel from the HFBR has been removed and transported off site.
+With input from the community, a final Record of Decision was approved outlining the remedy for HFBR's permanent decontamination and dismantling (D&D).
+To date, completed actions include the removal and disposal of HFBR fuel and primary coolant, shipment of equipment for reuse at other facilities, cleanup and transfer of the Cold Neutron Facility for reuse, dismantling of ancillary buildings in the HFBR complex, removal and disposal of the reactor control rod blades and beam plugs, draining and isolation of all utility piping penetrating the reactor building, and rendering all former hazardous material storage tanks permanently out of service.
+Near-term actions include the dismantling of the remaining ancillary buildings, removal of contaminated underground utilities and piping, and preparation of the confinement building for safe long-term storage.